 Minn.
 Stat.
-Section PUBLIC INDEBTEDNESS Yes No Workpaper Reference beetion 103 110 Reference c. an improvement or improvement program, the obligation for which is payable wholly or partly from the proceeds of special assessments levie upon property specially benefited by the improvement or by an improvement within the improvement program or from tax increments, including obligations which are the general obligations of the municipality, if the municipality is entitled to reimbursement in whole in part from the proceeds of such special assessments or tax increments and not less than 20 percent of the cost of the improvement or the improvement program is to be assessed against benefited property or is be paid from the proceeds of federal grant funds or a combination there or is estimated to be received from tax increments. d. an obligation which is payable wholly from the income of revenue producing conveniences; or ; to e. an obligation exempt from electoral approval by the terms of the home rule charter; f. exempt under the provisions of a law which permits the issuance of obligations of a municipality without an election; g. an obligation to fund pension or retirement fund liabilities of a municipality pursuant to Minn.
+PUBLIC INDEBTEDNESS Workpaper Section c. an improvement or improvement program, the obligation for which is payable wholly or partly from the proceeds of special assessments les upon property specially benefited by the improvement or by an improvement within the improvement program or from tax increment including obligations which are the general obligations of the county the county is entitled to reimbursement in whole or in part from the proceeds of such special assessments or tax increments and not less to 20 percent of the cost of the improvement or the improvement program to be assessed against benefited property or is to be paid from the proceeds of federal grant funds or a combination thereof, or is estimated. vied ts, , if han m is No Reference d. an obligation which is payable wholly from the income of revenue producing conveniences; e. an obligation exempt from electoral approval by the terms of the hon rule charter; ne f. exempt under the provisions of a law which permits the issuance of obligations of a municipality without an election; g. an obligation to fund pension or retirement fund liabilities of a county pursuant to Minn.
 Stat. § 475.52, subd.
-6; § 373.40, subd.
+6; у § 373.40, subd.
 2 h. issued under a capital improvement plan under Minn.
-Stat. § 373.40, where notice was published at least 14 but not more than 28 days befor the county held a hearing for public comment on issuing the bonds und this section; i. issued under Minn.
+Stat. § 373.40, where notice was published at least 14 but not more than 28 days bef the county held a hearing for public comment on issuing the bonds unthis section; i. issued under Minn.
 Stat. §§ 469.1813 to 469.1815 (property tax abatement authority bonds), if the bonds are not used for a purpose prohibited under § 469.176, subd.
 4g, para. (b); § 475.58, subd.
 1 (10) j. issued to fund postemployment benefit liabilities pursuant to Minn.
-Sta 475.52, subd.
-6, of a municipality, other than a school district, and were the liabilities limited to: (1) satisfying the requirements of Minn.
+S § 475.52, subd.
+6, of a county, and were the liabilities limited to: tat.
+(1) satisfying the requirements of Minn.
 Stat. § 471.61, subd.
-2b (insurance continuation); and (2) other postemployment benefits, which the municipality no longer provides to employees hired after a date before the obligations ar issued? § 475.755 k. issued under Minn.
+2b (insurance continuation); and (2) other postemployment benefits, which the county no longer provides to employees hired after a date before the obligations issued? are § 475.755 k. issued under Minn.
 Stat. § 475.755 (emergency debt certificates)? § 475.58, subd.
-3a issued to refund existing debt of an indoor ice arena that is used predominantly for youth athletic activity as provided in Minn.
+3a l. issued to refund existing debt of an indoor ice arena that is used predominantly for youth athletic activity as provided in Minn.
 Stat. § 475.58, subd.
 3a; § 475.58, subd.
 3b m. issued for street reconstruction and bituminous overlays, and were the conditions of Minn.
 Stat. § 471.58, subd.
-3b met?
+3b met? e